HasimMolla/Daily-Challenges/Readme.md

 -   A button that, when clicked, changes the background color of the page.
 -   Use of JavaScript to manipulate the DOM and change CSS properties.

-### 🚀 How to Run the Project

-1. Clone the repository to your local machine.
-2. Open the `index.html` file in any web browser to view the project.

 ### 🌐 Live Demo

 You can view the live demo of this project [here](https://dbgchanger.netlify.app/)